jai-mr/Assignment-14/README.md

 3. Install [PyTorch](https://pytorch.org/) with Cuda 8.0 support
 4. Connect to Google drive to access the input data set
 5. Setup PlanerCNN
-6. Instal the requirments for the needed versions
+6. Install the requirments for the needed versions
     * cffi==1.11.5
     * numpy==1.15.4
     * opencv-python==3.4.4.19